 Everyone knows that these types of legal documents are designed for the benefit of the issuing entity.
 Still, an agreement that is (somewhat) fair and provides for issue resolution before litigation is indicative of that provider’s business philosophy and ethics.
 When was the last time that you closely examined a legal document that you were party to Non-disclosure clauses ensure that your intellectual property rights are covered.
 If they do not have a service agreement, then they are not a professional translations service.

 If you need an agreement, then insist on an agreement, and read the fine print!
 Of course, often translation projects are too small or repetitive to review an agreement all the time.
 Work with what you are comfortable with.

 What relationship does the professional translation service offers?

 Chances are that you will have an ongoing (long-term) need for translation services as you develop new services and products for the Japan markets.
 Calculate the cost (time and money) required to research what professional Japanese translation service is right for your translation projects.
 Now, think about that cost if you were to search anew for each translation project that you launch.

 Select a professional translation service company that offers a long-term, mutually beneficial relationship.
 Your boss will appreciate the savings, and you will get to keep your hair a bit longer!

 About the Author

-Ivan Vandermerwe is the CEO of SAECULII YK, the owner of Translation Services Japan, Tokyo Visit SAECULII for the latest professional articles and news on Japanese Translation Services
+Ivan Vandermerwe is the CEO of SAECULII YK, the owner of Tokyo Translation Service Japan Visit SAECULII for the latest professional case studies, articles and news on Japanese Translation Services